2016 Report Finds Private Investment in Conservation Has Reached $8.2 Billion, Representing 62% Growth in the Sector in Just Two Years

 First-of-Its-Kind Report Finds $23 Billion Global Market for Investing in Conservation, $2 Billion from Private Investors

-A new first-ever survey of conservation impact investing reveals a market of approximately $23 billion across just the last five years, and finds that investments in this space are expected to more than triple over the next five years (2014-2018).
-However, the report also finds that a substantial amount of potential private capital has not been deployed, demonstrating a need for a significant increase in the number of risk-adjusted investment opportunities.
+This 2014 report documented the first-ever survey of conservation impact investing and revealed a market of approximately $23 billion between 2009-2014.
+While the report found that investments in this space were expected to more than triple between 2014-2018, findings also indicated that a substantial amount of potential private capital had not been deployed, demonstrating a need for a significant increase in the number of risk-adjusted investment opportunities.

 The survey shows that the approximately $23 billion committed to conservation impact investments from 2009-2013 fell into three main categories: